RYC-98/SFVA/README.md

 You should download the  pretrained models from ( https://github.com/tensorflow/models/tree/master/research/slim, and https://github.com/tensorflow/models/tree/archive/research/adv_imagenet_models) before running the code.
 Then place these model checkpoint files in `./models_tf`.

 ## Main Results
+Number of copies $N$ is set to 25.

 ![Results](https://github.com/RYC-98/SFVA/blob/main/Table1.png)